 Smart contracts are the building blocks of decentralized applications.
 Bitcoin smart contracts, like smart contracts on any blockchain, are self-executing computer programs designed to carry out specific actions when certain predefined events occur.

 What separates Bitcoin smart contracts from other types of smart contracts is that Bitcoin smart contract transactions settle on the Bitcoin network and have read access to Bitcoin’s global state.
-To learn more about Bitcoin smart contracts, check out one of our earlier posts on how Bitcoin smart contracts work, and meet some Bitcoin builders below.
+To learn more about Bitcoin smart contracts, check out one of our earlier posts on how Bitcoin smart contracts work, and watch this overview of how to deploy Bitcoin smart contracts:

 Bitcoin Web3 Contracts for DeFi: ALEX